Tiny antimicrobial systems, results from APOGEO in the journal Advanced Synthesis and Catalysis

 The new article "Synthesis of Diketopiperazine Scaffolds with Tailored N- and α-Chains by Selective Modification of Customizable Units", published in the journal Advanced Synthesis and Catalysis analyzes recent results developed within the framework of the APOGEO project.

-Tiny transport systems that carry phytosanitary products or drugs to fight pathogens, or that are in themselves highly active against the micro-organisms that threaten our crops or our health, are of great interest to the market.
-To achieve this goal, derivatives of the simplest peptides, the dicetopiperazine, have been designed, consisting of only two amino acids that form a relatively rigid cycle.
-Dicytopiperazine can have up to four substitutes, as shown in the picture.
-When there are four chains, they are arranged in space so that two are oriented below the cycle plane, and the other two in the plane or above.
-This allows for systems in which two chains are used for "anchoring" in the biological targets, and the other two for carrying the products (phytosanitary products, drugs, probes).
+Tiny transport systems that carry phytosanitary products or drugs to fight pathogens are of great interest to the market.
+They may in themselves also be highly active against the micro-organisms that threaten our crops or our health.
+To achieve this goal, derivatives of the simplest peptides (diketopiperazines) have been designed, which consist of only two amino acids that form a relatively rigid cyclic molecule.
+Diketopiperazine can have up to four substitutes, as shown in the picture.
+When there are four chains, they are arranged in space so that two are oriented below the cycle plane, and the other two in the same plane or above it.
+This allows for systems in which two chains are used for "anchoring" in the biological targets, and the other two for carrying the products (plant health products, drugs, probes).

-However, manufacturing these small cycles with four substitutes is very difficult, especially if some of the substitutes are bulky.
-In that case, high temperature conditions, treatments with highly reactive molecules, etc. are required.
-On the other hand, with the method reported in the high-impact journal Advanced Synthesis and Catalysis, with funding from the APOGEO project, it is possible to manufacture these "tailor-made" compounds with four different chains, and with very large substitutes.
-What's more, it's done under very mild conditions, at low temperature, and it provides good yields of the desired products with high purity.
-This methodology opens the doors to create collections of phytosanitary products that will be tested in APOGEO.
+However, manufacturing these small cycles with four substituent groups is very difficult, especially if some of the substituents are bulky.
+In that case, high temperature conditions or treatments with highly reactive molecules etc. are required.
+On the other hand, with the method reported in the high-impact journal Advanced Synthesis and Catalysis, with funding from the APOGEO project, it is possible to manufacture these "tailor-made" compounds with four different chains, and with very large substituents.
+What is more, this is done under very mild conditions at low temperature, providing good yields of the desired products with high purity.
+This methodology opens the doors to creating collections of phytosanitary products that will be tested in APOGEO.
 For further information, please visit the link to this article.